01794 745445 info@stellarooflight.co.uk

 Historic Buildings, Rooflights and UK Building Regulations

 Conservation rooflights have become increasingly popular in recent years, as they offer a way to bring natural light into buildings while maintaining their historic character.
 However, when it comes to installing conservation rooflights in historic buildings, there are specific building regulations that must be considered.
-In this article, we will offer specific advice about historic buildings and complying with UK building regulations.
+In this article, learn about UK building regulations for rooflights in historic buildings, while preserving architectural integrity.

 The first thing to consider when installing conservation rooflights in a historic building is whether or not you need planning permission.
 In some cases, planning permission may not be required if the rooflights are not visible from the street and do not alter the external appearance of the building.
 However, it is always best to check with your local planning authority before proceeding with any installation work.